-Welcome to my blog, an ongoing experiment in which I’ll be posting critical essays, fiction, and whatever else comes to mind.
+Welcome to my blog, an ongoing experiment in which I’ll be posting critical essays, fiction, event announcements, and whatever else comes to mind.

-Spuyten Duyvil Press published my first book, titled A Lesser Day, in 2010; it’s a fictionalized memoir composed of loosely arranged fragments.
-A Kindle version came out in 2014, and a German translation, published by Droschl Literaturverlag in Graz, is scheduled for the spring of 2018.
+Spuyten Duyvil Press published my first book, titled A Lesser Day, in 2010; you can find ample material on the book here.
+Spuyten Duyvil is currently planning a second edition; a Kindle version came out in 2014, and a German translation, published by Literaturverlag Droschl in Graz and titled Wie viele Tage, is scheduled for the spring of 2018.
 I’m currently working on the final revisions of a novel titled Like Lips, Like Skins.

-I also write on art and literature for The Brooklyn Rail, The Rumpus, Quarterly Conversation, and The American Reader; I have worked as senior editor of the online arts journal Hyperion: On the Future of Aesthetics.
+I also write on art and literature for The Brooklyn Rail, The Rumpus, Quarterly Conversation, Music & Literature, Lute & Drum, The Scofield, and The American Reader; I have worked as senior editor of the online arts journal Hyperion: On the Future of Aesthetics.

 I translate from the German language.

-If you’d like to read an ongoing novel in the making, click on the category “All about love, nearly,” scroll back to No. 1, and read the entries in sequence—or however else you’d like.
-An excerpt of this blog was published in 2014 in the anthology Wreckage of Reason II, Experimental Women’s Fiction, Spuyten Duyvil Press; another anthology, titled Strange Attractors, is forthcoming.
+If you’d like to read an ongoing novel in the making, click on the category all about love, nearly, scroll back to No. 1, and read the entries in sequence—or however else you’d like.
+An excerpt of this blog was published in 2014 in the anthology Wreckage of Reason II, Experimental Women’s Fiction, Spuyten Duyvil Press; another anthology, titled Strange Attractors and edited by Edie Meidav, is forthcoming.

 Photo © Alyssa DeLuccia 2016.